dtarnawsky/cs-inappbrowser-cap/README.md

 <a target="_system_" href="https://domain/blar.pdf">Link</a>
 ```

+See the `fixLinks` method which can be used with `executescript` to avoid this problem on Android.

 ### About _System
 When this is called:
 ```typescript
 window.open(event.url, '_system', 'location=yes');
 ```
 In Android this is effectively launching a download in the Android operating systems browser of choice.
-This may open the PDF.
-It also may not depending on the flavor of Android and configuration.
+This may open the PDF if the flavor of Android has a PDF viewer.
+On iOS it will display the built in PDF viewer.
+This is why an embedded PDF Viewer sample is included.

-In iOS this launches iOS pdf viewer.

 ## Note on Android
 There is an outstanding problem in the chromium webview that cannot intercept POST calls hence beforeload is not fired:
 https://bugs.chromium.org/p/chromium/issues/detail?id=155250#c39

 ## About Links
-The beforeload event will work with https links. http links are flagged as insecure on Android.
+The `beforeload` event will work with https links. http links are flagged as insecure on Android.
-Deep links such as mailto:// fb:/// twitter:// tel:// are not captured and result in Possible Uncaught/Unknown URI error
+Deep links such as mailto:// fb:/// twitter:// tel:// are not captured and result in `Possible Uncaught/Unknown URI` error

 Urls other than https could be launched in your app via `window.open(url..` but these will error with:
 `Failed to open URL [url here]: Error Domain=NSOSStatusErrorDomain Code=-10814 "(null)" UserInfo={_LSLine=229, _LSFunction=-[_LSDOpenClient openURL:options:completionHandler:]}`